-Welcome to Part 1 of Made for Communion.
+Welcome to Made for Communion.
 This is a 9-session overview of the Catholic faith centered around the theme of communion.
 Whether you are well catechized and looking to deepen your faith or you are interested in gaining a better understanding of Church teaching, this program is intended for you.
 Part 1 will show you that the meaning of everything the Church teaches can be understood in terms of restoring the lost communion with God for which He made us.
 We hope that Part 1 will encourage you to go more deeply into understanding the Catholic faith.

 Each session includes a presentation approximately 40-minutes in length.
 A majority of sessions have the main presentation divided into two parts to facilitate groups meeting for just one hour and who desire more discussion time (scroll down if you do not see the entire page on your screen).
 At the bottom of each session's page, you will find in most cases, an optional question and answer video for that session that can be viewed individually or as a group.